acrylian/zp_jqueryui/README.md

 zp_jqueryui
 ===========

-A Zenphoto plugin for jQuery UI
+An experimental Zenphoto plugin for jQuery UI

-**Experimental plugin**

 The plugin does two things:
 - Load jQuery on the front end (This does not load the Zenphoto core one but its own newer 1.10.x version!)
-- Provides content macros to insert an accordion within the normal description or content fields (planned to be extended to tabs)
+- Experimental: Provides content macros to insert an accordion within the normal description or content fields (planned to be extended to tabs)

 Usage
 -----